e-gov/TARA-Doku/Naited.md

 Siit leiate TARA kasutavaid näiterakendusi ja kogukonna arendatud, vaba litsentsiga liidestumistarkvara.

-Täiendused on teretulnud.

-You are welcome to submit a link to your TARA integration solution to be added to this list.
-Please contact: help@ria.ee.
-{: .note}

 ## Klientrakenduste näited

 Näiterakendused on mõeldud õppeotstarbeliseks uurimiseks, neid ei saa _out of the box_ toodangus kasutada.